 - You are responsible for the costs of preparing a concept note or full proposal.
 Any costs you incur before a funding agreement is signed are not eligible to be reimbursed.

-- Your concept note for a single-country project must not exceed 5 pages (2,500 words or less) in English or 6 pages (3,000 words or less) in French.
+- Your concept note for a single-country project must not exceed 2,500 words in English or 3,000 words in French.

-- Your concept note for a multi-country project must not exceed 6 pages (3,000 words or less) in English or 7.2 pages (3,600 words or less) in French.
+- Your concept note for a multi-country project must not exceed 3,000 words in English or 3,600 words in French.

-- Page limits do not include the annex.
+- Word limits do not include the annexes.

 - Optional: You may append a 1-page maximum annex to your concept note if you wish to include a preliminary logic model (including outcomes/results, but not outputs), photos or graphs.

-- Mandatory: You must include 2 annexes with more detailed information in cases where you are proposing a revenue-generating element for the project.
-See information below in the revenue section.
+- Mandatory: You must include an Innovative Finance annex with more detailed information in cases where you are proposing an innovative finance element consistent with the “Conditionally Repayable Contributions (CRC) Pilot.”
+See information below in the Innovative Finance section.